Philzone.com Interview with BILL LASWELL

 Who are some of your favorite bass players?

-You have a relationship with some bass players already, like Jah Wobble (Public Image, LTD) and Bootsy Collins (Funkadelic, Parliment).
+You have a relationship with some bass players already, like Jah Wobble (PIL) and Bootsy Collins (Funkadelic, Parliment).
 How is it that you came to work with these folks and how has your relationship evolved with them?

 Well, it's always different I think.
 With Bootsy, he's a character; he's a lot more then a bass player.
 He knows how to create records, he's a singer, he's a writer, he plays other instruments and he has a bass style that is unique and still is because of his approach.
 He's using different effects and techniques to create sounds.
 I gravitated toward him from his overall character, not just as a bass player.
 Now Jah Wobble, we have similar tastes and a lot in common in terms of what we like and don't like.
 So we usually don't disagree on things too much.

-Do you, in the studio or live, ever do any dual bass playing with these people?
+Do you, in the studio or live, do dual bass playing with these people?